Oracle basics

 This is because almost all smart contracts need reliable real-world facts to serve as inputs to their application logic.
 This data must be "trustworthy" because the execution of smart contract logic can have significant economic and social consequences.
 Especially considering that the consequences of a blockchain transaction are irreversible by their very design.

-• The words spoken in a political speech and authenticated via blockchain notarization may trigger policy changes or protests.
+- The words spoken in a political speech and authenticated via blockchain notarization may trigger policy changes.

 What is the oracle problem?

-The blockchain industry refers to the "oracle problem" to refer to the various issues related to ensuring that on-chain smart contracts can trust real world data inputs to be authentic and accurate.
+The blockchain industry uses the "oracle problem" to refer to the various issues related to ensuring that on-chain smart contracts can trust real world data inputs to be authentic and accurate.

 This is a very lucrative attack vector for bad actors as introducing false oracle data can trigger large financial payouts from smart contract scripts.
 Unfortunately, there are significant challenges to preventing a so-called "man-in-the-middle" attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.